 In other cases, such as with phishing emails, technical measures such as spam filters and breach detection software have a very limited effect in reducing opportunity for error when faced with a targeted attack.
 In those cases, the only effective way to mitigate human error is by teaching end users how to make better judgments.

-"Two factors have to be present in order for human error to manifest: opportunity and decision"
+"Two factors have to be present in order for human error to manifest: opportunity and <a href="mailto:decision""